Problems with Lavender ?

 Frequently people plant Lavender where they want it to be and not where it prefers to be.
 Find a warm, sunny, airy location, and choose the right Lavender variety for your area.
 Prepare the soil if necessary by loosening it and adding sand to loosen compacted clay soils and promote much needed drainage.

-Learning about when is the best time to prune your Lavender can make all the difference in the world for those of you in areas with extremely cold climate.
-A little winter care and a few preparations for cold weather conditions lessens problems for plants.
+Learning about when is the best time to prune your Lavender can make all the difference for those of you in areas with extremely cold climate.
+A little winter care and a few fall preparations for cold weather conditions lessens problems for plants.

 In olden times people did not prune their plant and allowed it to grow large forming a big shrub.
 This occurred in the cottage herb gardens where there were drifts of flowers.
 These Lavender plants had old woody growth and bare spots but were loved all the same.

-Understanding what kills Lavender plants and how to care for your plant greatly reduce any problems you might have leaving you time to focus on crafting things from your plants instead.
-Learn about the many other ways to use Lavender.
+Understanding what kills Lavender plants and learning about Lavender plant care - how to care for your plant greatly reduces any problems you might have leaving you time to focus on crafting things from your plants instead.
+Learn about the many other ways to use Lavender and Lavender oil uses.